tzucker02/ethics_project/03 - Final Paper/Readme.md

 - **Tangible impact** on each stakeholder.
 - **Why** that impact matters to them.
 - **Benefits** they would receive (mitigation, prevention of recurrence).

+---

+## Submission

+- Filename convention: [Lastname_Firstname_FinalPaper.pdf] (example)
+- Where to upload: [Specify submission method — e.g., Blackboard, Google Drive link, or GitHub Releases].
+- Deadline: [insert deadline/time zone].
+- Note: Confirm whether you need to submit the slides and/or source files in addition to the PDF.

+---

+## Contact / Questions

+If you have questions about the assignment or rubric, contact [Instructor Name / TA] or open an issue in this repo.

 ### Implementation of the policy
 - **Where/which level** the policy will be enacted.